 Can I reverse eWallet transaction?
-In case you send money via this option to the wrong recipient, you need to reverse it and resend to the right person.
+In case you send money via this option to the wrong recipient, you need to reverse it and resend it to the right person.
 Therefore, it is essential to know how to reverse such payments, and here is what you ought to do in case you are caught up in such a situation.

 How to reverse eWallet transfer?

 How do I reverse FNB eWallet when sent to the wrong recipient?
 You just noticed that the money has gone to the wrong recipient, and cannot help but panic.
 Do not worry, as there is an alternative to reversing the transaction.
 The only way to cancel an already complete transaction is to contact FNB Call Centre and request for the procedure to be done manually from their end.
-So, how do you contact FNB Call Centre on how to reverse eWallet sent to wrong number manually?
+So, how do you contact FNB Call Centre on how to reverse eWallet sent to the wrong number manually?

-- Dial *120*321# on your mobile phone
+- Dial *120*321# on your mobile phone.

-- Select alternative 4 for "Send Money"
+- Select alternative 4 for "Send Money".

-- Next, select alternative 5 for "eWallet reversal"
+- Next, select alternative 5 for "eWallet reversal".

 - Select the transaction that you want to reverse.